Sarcoptic Mange in Cats

 Indirect contact refers to contact with items such as infected bedding, toys, grooming tools, and so forth.
 Once a mite leaves its host, it doesn’t live very long, but items such as these can still harbor mites and facilitate an infestation.

-Diagnosing scabies can be challenging.
-Your vet will likely take a superficial skin scraping to analyze microscopically.
+Mites are invisible to the naked eye, so diagnosing sarcoptic mange can be challenging.
+Your vet will likely take a superficial skin scraping that they will examine under a microscope.
 But as a result of the incessant scratching, cats may inadvertently kill the mites, making this method ineffective.
 Occasionally, a skin biopsy is necessary to confirm the diagnosis.
+The vet will remove a small sample of your cat’s skin to check for mites that have burrowed beneath the surface.

 Complicating the issue is the fact that a negative test result doesn’t always mean that the mites or their eggs do not exist.
 So your vet may also perform what’s known as a medication trial to see if treating your cat for sarcoptic mange will cure the symptoms.